wcfrobert/fkit/README.md

   * -ve is compressive stress/strain
 * Please ensure consistent unit input:
   * SI Unit: **(N, mm, MPa)**
-  * Freedom Unit: **(kips, in, ksi)**
+  * Imperial Unit: **(kips, in, ksi)**
-* Node fibers and patch fibers often overlap within the compression region.
-Consequently, some forces will be double counted.
-For most lightly reinforced sections, the change to the final result is insignificant and we simplify the problem without any appreciable loss in accuracy by just ignoring this overlap.
-* Currently, the PM interaction analysis routine is **for concrete sections only** and follows ACI 318-19 assumptions (e.g. rectangular stress block, elastic-perfect-plastic steel, spalling strain of 0.003, etc).
+* MK analysis is code-agnostic.
+However, the PM interaction analysis routine is **for concrete sections only** and follows ACI 318-19 assumptions (e.g. rectangular stress block, elastic-perfect-plastic steel, spalling strain of 0.003, etc).
 Interaction surface is independent of user-specified material properties as all concrete fiber is converted to exhibit rectangular stress block behavior, and all rebar converted to elastic-perfect-plastic.
-* For asymmetric sections (including asymmetrically reinforced sections), some minor-axis moment may develop during moment curvature analysis.
-Minor-axis moment must develop in order to maintain equilibrium and to keep the neutral-axis in the same user-specified orientation.
-The orientation of neutral axis need not always be aligned with the applied moment vector.
+* Disclaimer: this is not enterprise-grade software.
+Please do NOT use it for work.
+Users assume full risk and responsibility for verifying that the results are accurate.